h2oai/h2o-tutorials/tutorials/sparkling-water/README.md

   }
   ```

   > **Wikipedia** defines TF-IDF as: "tf–idf, short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
 It is often used as a weighting factor in information retrieval and text mining.
-The tf-idf value increases proportionally to the number of times a word appears in the document, but is offset by the frequency of the word in the corpus, which helps to adjust for the fact that some words appear more frequently in general.
+The tf-idf value increases proportionally to the number of times a word appears in the document, but is offset by the frequency of the word in the corpus, which helps to adjust for the fact that some words appear more frequently in general."

 8. Configure H2O's DeepLearning model builder:
   ```scala